Avdhesh-Varshney/Jarvis/Contributing.md

 We want your work to be readable by others; therefore, we encourage you to note the following:

-1. Directory names should be in `PascalCase` letters (e.g., `BrainTumorModel`, `DiabetesModel`).
+1. Use `PascalCase` for directory/folder names (e.g., `BrainTumorModel`, `DiabetesModel`).
-2. File names should be in `camelCase` letters (e.g., `movieRecommendationModel`, `latestNews`, `ticTakToe`).
+2. Use `camelCase` for file names (e.g., `movieRecommendationModel`, `latestNews`, `ticTakToe`).
-3. Main function name should be exact name as of fileName.
-4. Don't create more than 3-4 commits until not permitted by Admin and Mentors of the project.
-5. Commit message should be clear.
-Never write un-necessary things in the commit messages.
+3. Name the main function exactly the same as the file name.
+4. Limit commits to 3-4 unless given permission by project Admins or Mentors.
+5. Keep commit messages clear and relevant; avoid unnecessary details.

 ### Pull Requests Review Criteria 🧲

-1. Please fill the ***PR Template*** properly while making a Pull Request.
+1. Fill out the ***PR template*** properly when submitting a pull request.
-2. Never commit in the `main` branch.
+2. Do not commit directly to the `main` branch, or your PR will be instantly rejected.
-3. Your work must be original, written by you not copied from other resources.
+3. Ensure all work is original and not copied from other sources.
-4. You must comment on your code where necessary.
+4. Add comments to your code wherever necessary for clarity.
+5. Include a working video and show integration with Jarvis as part of your PR.
-5. For frontend changes, kindly share screenshots and work samples of your work before sending a PR.
+6. For frontend updates, share screenshots and work samples before submitting a PR.

 ---